If you’ve yet to enter the housing market, but are thinking of buying a home in 2020, there’s a lot you need to know.

 I’ll typically say get a quote from them as a courtesy, and to appease your agent, but also shop around with other banks, credit unions, lenders, and mortgage brokers.

 The 30-year fixed isn’t a no-brainer.
 There are other loan programs that make sense too, such as the 5/1 ARM, which often get swept under the rug.
 Make the choice yourself.

 9. Expect a Good Mortgage Rate

 If you’ve done your homework and are in good financial shape, you should be able to get your hands on a pretty low mortgage rate in 2020.

-Once again, the 2020 mortgage rate forecast looks excellent, so they may stay put for awhile longer or even hit new all-time highs.
+Once again, the 2020 mortgage rate forecast looks excellent, so they may stay put for awhile longer or even hit new all-time lows.

 In terms of financing, it’s still a great time to buy a home.
 Consider that the silver lining to an otherwise pricey and competitive housing market.